Articles | Volume 1, issue 2

 Short summary

 We report data on nuclear polarization formed in photoreaction of intramolecular electron transfer from adenine to flavin that was revealed several years ago by R. Kaptein by CIDNP.
-The question whether one or two types of biradicals are formed stays unresolved so far.
-This work clarified the problem and confirmed that single common emissive maximum in magnetic field dependence of CIDNP may originate from single level crossing of short-lived biradical and that FAD molecule has a compact shape.
+The question of whether one or two types of biradicals are formed stays unresolved.
+This work clarified the problem and confirmed that single common emissive maximum in magnetic field dependence of CIDNP may originate from single level crossing of short-lived biradical and that the FAD molecule has a compact shape.

 Bogdan A. Rodin and Konstantin L. Ivanov